 Cura LulzBot Edition software is also useful in Protosthetics’ efforts towards 3D printing in the medical field.

 “For the average user, it’s some basic settings, but then you can expand it to really make it do a lot more things,” Cooper Bierscheid, chief futurist at Protosthetics, said.
 “I think it’s pretty fast and efficient of generating the GCODE, and I really like the feel of it.”

 “We run our printers pretty hard, and reliability-wise they’ve all been very, very good,” Teigen said.
 “I think that’s actually one of the biggest reasons that we went with LulzBot 3D printers versus some of the other printers out there is just the reliability and the uptime.”

 Protosthetics also appreciates the ease of use with the LulzBot 3D printers thanks to the instructions and user manual provided and the Open Source nature of the machines, something that is particularly useful if preventative maintenance needs to occur.

-Utilizing LulzBot 3D printers as a manufacturing platform has allowed Protosthetics to innovate and iterate quickly, necessary attributes of a contemporary manufacturing startup.
+Utilizing LulzBot 3D printers as a manufacturing platform in 3D printing prosthetics has allowed Protosthetics to innovate and iterate quickly, necessary attributes of a contemporary manufacturing startup.